-2019/439 NORTH BOURKE BRIDGE REHABILITATION CONCEPT PLAN RESPONSIBLE OFFICER MARK GORDON - MANAGER ROAD SERVICES FILE NO B6.1

-DECISION ACTION TAKEN

-Council continue to apply for funding to undertake the project Ongoing.

-Letter received from
+2019/439 NORTH BOURKE BRIDGE REHABILITATION CONCEPT PLAN RESPONSIBLE OFFICER MARK GORDON - MANAGER ROAD SERVIC MARK GORDON - MANAGER ROAD SERVICES FILE NO B6.1 DECISION ACTION TAKEN Council continue to apply fo or funding to undertake the project Ongoing.
+Letter received from Minister Toole 11/11/2020 advising upcoming funding opportunities for bridge.

-Minister Toole

-11/11/2020 advising

-upcoming funding

-opportunities for

-bridge.

-2020/111 DUAL NAMING OF THE DARLING RIVER - DARLING RIV /ER BAAKA RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER FILE NO R6.5 DECISION 1.
-That Council forward a copy of the motion regarding the dual naming of the 1.
-Completed 1.
-Completed

-- That Council forward a copy of the motion regarding the dual naming of the Darling River to the Minister for his consideration during the determination process. - 2.
-That Council seek further clarification on which section of the Darling River will be dual named Baaka and will the name be Darling Baaka River / Baaka Darling River or Darling River Baaka. - 2.
-Ongoing
+2020/111 DUAL NAMING OF THE DARLING RIVER - DARLING RIVER BAAKA RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER FILE NO R6.5 DECISION DECISION That Council forward a copy of the motion regarding the dual naming of the Darling River to the Minister for his consideration during the determination process.
+1. Completed That Council seek further clarification on which section of the Darling River will be dual named Baaka and will the name be Darling Baaka River / Baaka Darling River or Darling River Baaka.
+2. Ongoing

-2020/168 13.6 TRANSFER OF LAND TO THE WHIDDON GROUP, DARLING STREET BOURKE RESPONSIBLE OFFICER MARK RILEY, MANAGER OF SPECIAL PROJECTS FILE NO L1.13-L1.16

-- That in accordance with Section 30 of the Local Government Act, 1993, Council proceed to take the necessary action to prepare a local environmental plan that seeks to reclassify community land located at 17 - 29 Darling Street, Bourke as Operational land. - 1.
-Discussions held by MES with Dept of Planning Officers to Progress LEP matter Meeting with Dept of Planning will take approx 12 months to complete. - 2.
-That Council proceed to prepare and enter into a Deed for Land Acquisition with the Whiddon Group in respect of their eventual acquisition of the site at 17 29 Darling Street, Bourke, following the reclassification of the subject land to Operational land. - 2.
-Draft Deed forwarded to Whiddon Group 19/08/2020. - 3.
-That if required, the General Manager be authorised to execute, on behalf of Council as the existing registered owner of land at 17 - 29 Darling Street, Bourke, owner's consent in respect of the lodgement of a Development Application by the Whiddon Group in respect of upgrading works at the facility. - 3.
-Discussions as to process held with Whiddon.
-Transfer subject to reclassification - 4.
-That any necessary documents be executed under the Common Seal of Council. - 4.
+2020/168 13.6 TRANSFER OF LAND TO THE WHIDDON GROUP, DARLING STREET BOURKE RESPONSIBLE OFFICER MARK RILEY, MANAGER OF SPECIAL PROJEC TS FILE NO L1.13-L1.16 DECISION 1993, Council proceed local environmental pla h Section 30 of the Local Government Act, to take the necessary action to prepare a an that seeks to reclassify community land ng Street, Bourke as Operational land.
+Discussions held by MES with Dept of Planning Officers to Progress LEP matter Meeting with Dept of Planning will take approx 12 months to complete.
+2. That Council proceed to prepare and enter into a Deed for Land Acquisition with the Whiddon Group in respect of their eventual acquisition of the site at 17 - 29 Darling Street, Bourke, following the reclassification of the subject land to Operational land.
+2. Draft Deed forwarded to Whiddon Group 19/08/2020.
+That if required, the General Manager be authorised to execute, on behalf of Council as the existing registered owner of land at 17 - 29 Darling Street, Bourke, owner's consent in respect of the lodgement of a Development Application by the Whiddon Group in respect of upgrading works at the facility.
+3. Discussions as to process held with Whiddon.
+Transfer subject to reclassification 4.
+That any necessary documents be executed under the Common Seal of Council.
 Report submitted to Council in December 2020 re Reclassification Process

-2020/223 BOURKE AIRPORT - LEASE OF LAND - ITEM - 23.2 RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJECTS FILE NO A6.1-F3.1-LD

-- That the General Manager be authorised to take the necessary action in respect of the leasing of Lot 64 DP 1027306, Bourke Airport, to Viva Energy Australia Pty Ltd as per the terms detailed in the report of the Acting Manager of Infrastructure and Projects. - 1.
-Lease prepared and provided to Viva 26/10/2020. - 2.
-That any necessary documents be executed under the Common Seal of Council. - 2.
-Awaiting execution and return.
+2020/223 BOURKE AIRPORT - LEASE OF LAND - ITEM - 23.2 RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJECTS FILE NO A6.1-F3.1-LD DECISION That the General Manager be authorised to take the necessary action in respect of the leasing of Lot 64 DP 1027306, Bourke Airport, to Viva Energy Australia Pty Ltd as per the terms detailed in the report of the Acting Manager of Infrastructure and Projects.
+1. Lease prepared and provided to Viva 26/10/2020.
+2. That any necessary documents be executed under the Common 2.
+Awaiting execution and Seal of Council. return.

-2020/233 12.1 DRILLING OF NEW BORE AT TRINGADEE STATION, WANAARING ROAD RESPONSIBLE OFFICER MARK GORDON - MANAGER ROAD SERVICES FILE NO W2.2.9-W2.2.9.1

-- Council authorised the General Manager to enter into a contract with a preferred water-drilling contractor for the provision of a new water bore to be drilled at Tringadee Station on the Wanaaring Road. - That any necessary documents in relation to Drilling of New Bore at Tringadee Station, Wanaaring Road be executed under the Common Seal of Council. - 1.
-IMPAX Drilling contracted to undertake work. - 2.
-Awaiting Licence approval from Water NSW before commencing drilling.
+1 2020/233 12.1 DRILLING OF NEW BORE AT TRINGADEE STATION, WANAARING ROAD RESPONSIBLE OFFICER MARK GORDON - MANAGER ROAD SERVICE S FILE NO W2.2.9-W2.2.9.1 DECISION 1.
+Council authorised the General Manager to enter into a contract with a preferred water-drilling contractor for the provision of a new water bore to be drilled at Tringadee Station on the Wanaaring Road.
+IMPAX Drilling contracted to undertake work.
+2. That any necessary documents in relation to Drilling of New Bore at Tringadee Station, Wanaaring Road be executed under the Common Seal of Council.
+2. Awaiting Licence approval from Water NSW before commencing drilling.
 Continuing to provide information to NSW Water to progress the matter.